BEdo92/CostRegister_Web/README.md

 # CostRegister_Web
-App for learning ASP.NET Core API and Entity Framework Core (code first) with Angular frontend.
+App for learning how to build a simple ASP.NET Core app with Angular frontend.